MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

 There are 3 parts to this API.

 1. DownloadStarting [Event] - used to intercept a download.
-    - Download (link to the download object below)
+    - Download (the download object below)
     - Cancel
-    - Result file path (set)
+    - Result file path (settable)
     - Deferral
-2. Download [Object]: This will give you all the metadata that you might need to block a download, and build UI.
+2. Download [Object]: This will give you all the metadata that you might need to block a download, or build UI.
     - Uri
     - Mime type
     - Content disposition
     - Download size in bytes
-    - Result file path (get)
+    - Result file path (read only)
     - Progress size in bytes
     - Estimated end time
     - State (in progress, completed, interrupted)